Dean151/Dean-Blog/_posts/2018-10-20-privacy-at-home-with-pi-hole.markdown

 lang: en
 ---

 Data privacy, and the usage of collected data have now became a controversial subject.
-People tends to aknolegde more and more the importance of keeping private data ; and private life … well … private.
+People tends to aknowlegde more and more the importance of keeping private data ; and private life … well … private.

 In this tutorial, you'll see what solution I came around keeping my own privacy at my home network.